PedroPLopes1/SSRT/README.md

 | `Replace Nodes in Selected Objects` | Replaces Principled BSDF nodes with the SSRT shader in materials of selected objects. |
 | `Replace Nodes in Entire Scene` | Replaces Principled BSDF nodes with the SSRT shader in all materials in the scene. |

 This allows existing scenes to be easily converted to use the SSRT shader.
-The node connections are preserved during replacement.
+The node connections and values are preserved during replacement.

 ## Contributing